tulibraries/tul_cob/doc/Swapping-Solr-Instance-On-Production-Server.md

 Which solr collection is being used per environment is managed entirely by the `CATALOG_COLLECTION` environment variable set in the [.env](../.env) file.

-Thus to progress an `CATALOG_COLLECTION` update across our various environments we must first merge a PR with the `CATALOG_COLLECTION` updated (this would deploy the change to our `qa` environment).
+To progress a `CATALOG_COLLECTION` update across our various environments we must first merge a PR with the `CATALOG_COLLECTION` updated (this would deploy the change to our `qa` environment).

 And to deploy the same change to our stage environment we would tag a release with the same change.